DrSaaS/deployment-automation-jenkins/README.md

 ```

 ![Jenkins Status](https://github.com/deleonab/deployment-automation-jenkins/blob/main/install-jenkins.JPG?raw=true)
-We will open iport 8080 by creating a new Inbound Rule in our Jenkins server EC2 Security Group
+We will open port 8080 by creating a new Inbound Rule in our Jenkins server EC2 Security Group

 - Next we shall set up= Jenkins in the browser
 -